-Understanding the report
+Understanding your blood checkup report

 More often than not your blood work report looks to be comprised of a series of numbers and alphabets seemingly sounds like a statistics report.
 It is, however, quite easy to understand the report and figure out the red flags if you know what you are looking at.

-CBC – Complete blood Count
+CBC – Complete blood Count in blood checkup

 This test focuses on all the types of blood cells, namely red blood cells, white blood cells and platelets.
 It gives you the figures of the amount of each in your blood, their size among a variety of other things.
 This is a broad spectrum screening that helps doctors identify diseases like anemia, leukemia among others.